 Cell recognition is one of the ways by which cells communicate with one another.
-It is possible through specific cellular adhesion molecules on the surface of the cell.
-Example of cell recognition is integrin (LFA-1) of T cell binding to ICAM of endothelial cell.
+It is possible through specific cell adhesion molecules on the surface of the cell.
+An example of cell recognition is integrin (LFA-1) of T cell binding to ICAM of endothelial cell.
 Another is selectin (L) of lymphocyte binding to addressin (CD34) of endothelial cell.

 There are four major types of passive transport are (1) simple diffusion, (2) facilitated diffusion, (3) filtration, and (4) osmosis.
 Simple and facilitated diffusions refer to the net movement of molecules from higher to lower concentrations.
 Osmosis refers to the diffusion of a solvent (usually water molecules) through a semipermeable membrane from lower to higher solute concentrations.
 Filtration is the movement of water and solute molecules across the cell membrane driven by hydrostatic pressure that is generated by the cardiovascular system.

 The cell engulfs by creating a small deformation inward (invagination) containing the substance to be transported inside the cell.
 The invagination is then pinched off from the cell membrane, resulting in a vesicle containing the substance.
-Since endocytosis requires ATP, it is considered as a form of Active transport.
+Since endocytosis requires ATP, it is considered a form of active transport.

 Exocytosis is the process in which the cell seems to spit out materials from the cell.
 Thus, exocytosis seems the opposite process of endocytosis.
 The vesicle containing the material fuses with the cell membrane and then the contents are extruded outside the cell into the surrounding medium.